reslp/reproducibility-workshop/day-2/exercise-2-docker-intro.rst

     (host) $ docker run -it -v $(pwd):/data -w /data ubuntu

 This command will mount the current working directory on your host to the :bash:`/data` folder inside the ubuntu container.
-You can now make changes to that folder inside your container and the changes will translate to the folder on the host computer.
+If you are connected to the container and have navigated to :bash:`/data`, a simple :bash:`ls` should display all files you have in your local directory.
+You can now also make changes to that folder inside your container and the changes will translate to the folder on the host computer.

 **Make sure you exit the container before moving on**